 The diversity in locations, jobs and backgrounds in online courses means students are working closely with people they may otherwise have not come into contact with, forming bonds that in the future will often open up doors for future business opportunities.”

-Helena Feibert, who studied the Online MSc International Business agrees.
+Helena Feibert, who studied the Online MSc International Management agrees.
 “Studying online ensures an internationally composed classroom.
 It adds substance and inspiration from different people and from different cultures.
 I find this enriching to online sessions, discussions and networking”.